omerg/spring-mvc-base/README.md

 # Getting started

 * Fork this project
-* Update your running MySql Databse with the SQL script provided under src/webapp/resources/sql
+* Update your running MySql Database with the SQL script provided under conf/sql

 # Running the project